DanielPNewman/DanielPNewman.github.io/_posts/2016-09-29-Making-Maps.md

 Thought it worth a look...

 So I wrote some R code to import the data from excel spreadsheet, tidy it, and then make this animated plot which I think is cool because you can get some insight from it in a much faster than just looking through the raw data in an excel spreadsheet.
-I thought it was cool how much faster Houses are going up in value compared to Apartments.
-Also interesting how most of the prices increases are in on the SouthEast side of Melbourne.
+I thought it was interesting how much faster Houses are going up in value compared to Apartments.
+Also interesting how most of the price increases are in on the SouthEast side of Melbourne.
+I will drill into this dataset further when I get time, zooming in to certain suburbs, plotting vacant land over time (also included in the raw data), etc etc.

 The R code I used to make the plot below is [here][1]